Big Island, Hawaii

 - Kilauea is currently the world’s most active volcanic mass.

-NOTE: We'd like to thank the folks at "Soft Schools" for the above facts about Kilauea.
-If you would like to view their entire list of facts, click here.
+NOTE: We'd like to thank the folks at "Soft Schools" for the above facts about Kilauea. click here to view their entire list of facts.

 This is one of many such tubes on the Big Island, and it was created by a river of molten lava.
 When a lava tube is active, lava travels along its floor at temperatures that exceed 2,000º F (1090º C).
 When the supply of lava stops at the end of an eruption, or if it gets diverted elsewhere, it leaves behind an empty cave.